 Risk culture is a subset of enterprise culture – its aim is to look at the ways culture and environment influence how people look at and prioritise risks.

-Being able to measure your risk culture is an essential tool for developing a more mature and desirable cultural state across your business.
+Being able to measure your risk culture is an essential tool for developing a more mature and desirable cultural state across your business, which has been raised as a key priority by several organisations within our network.

-Your ultimate goal is to get conduct, consequence and culture to come together in harmony, summed up within cultural aspirations - strategic targets - set and endorsed by the executive board.
+Their ultimate goal is to get conduct, consequence and culture to come together in harmony, summed up within cultural aspirations and strategic targets that are endorsed by the executive board.

-Here are some tried-and-tested tips for developing a dashboard to help you do just that, taken from a recent member meeting attended by risk managers from leading organisations across a variety of sectors.
+Here are some tried-and-tested tips for developing a dashboard to help you do just that, based on insights shared by risk leaders working across a variety of sectors.

 Before you can begin to monitor risk culture, it is essential you understand what exactly you are able to measure at your organisation.